danijmoss/react-hooks-news/README.md

 # Hooks News

 A simple app showing news article search results from the Hacker News API.
-The app uses (React Hooks) [https://reactjs.org/docs/hooks-intro.html] and is styled with (TailWind CSS)[https://tailwindcss.com/].
+The app uses [React Hooks](https://reactjs.org/docs/hooks-intro.html) and is styled with [TailWind CSS](https://tailwindcss.com/).

 ---